IRS Trust Fund Tax Resolution

 Payroll taxes are a special kind of tax – what’s referred to as a “Trust Fund” Tax -- where an employer collects tax on behalf of the government by withholding from employees pay in “trust” that these withholdings will be deposited to the US Treasury.

-If you are behind on Payroll Taxes or currently dealing with an assessment on a Trust Fund Recovery Penalty, please allow our in-depth information to assist you in learning how Colonial Tax can effectively reduce and resolve your business tax issues.
+If you owe Civil Penalties to the IRS, are behind on Payroll Taxes, or currently dealing with an assessment on a Trust Fund Recovery Penalty, please allow our in-depth information to assist you in learning how Colonial Tax can effectively reduce and resolve your IRS Civil Penalties and/or Business-Related Tax Issues.

 - Trust Fund Recovery Penalty